 The sweet spot to visit off the dry heat and the monsoon season is between November and February.
-However, if you want to visit during a special occasion, October 2, 2019 marks the 150th anniversary of the birth of Gandhi (a Gujarat state native) and major celebrations are planned.
+However, if you want to visit during a special occasion, October 2, 2019, marks the 150th anniversary of Gandhi’s birth (a Gujarat state native), and major celebrations are planned.

-Linz won the award for Cultural Heritage & Creativity for “celebrating heritage as a 21st-century tourism destination” and for proving to the world that “industry, art, and culture can come together under the banner of heritage.”
+Linz won the award for Cultural Heritage & Creativity for “celebrating heritage as a 21st-century tourism destination” and proving to the world that “industry, art, and culture can come together under the banner of heritage.”
 This!
 A million times this!
 I still have goosebumps every time I read it!

-Every year it seems Lisbon is either having some sort of “renaissance moment” or winning a tourism award.
-In 2018, the Portuguese capital won several distinctions including Leading Culture Destinations’ award for emerging culture city of the year and World Travel Awards for World’s Leading City Destination, World’s Leading City Break Destination, and Europe’s Leading City Destination.
+It seems Lisbon is either having some sort of “renaissance moment” or winning a tourism award every year.
+In 2018, the Portuguese capital won several distinctions, including the Leading Culture Destinations’ award for emerging culture city of the year and World Travel Awards for World’s Leading City Destination, World’s Leading City Break Destination, and Europe’s Leading City Destination.

 But, awards aside, Lisbon’s hidden cultural layers are worth the trip any time of the year.
-Make it a sustainable cultural tourism experience by going where the listicle-type blog posts and online articles don’t tell you to go and keeping secret places a secret by skipping a geotag or two on Instagram.
+Make it a sustainable cultural tourism experience by going where the listicle-type blog posts and online articles don’t tell you to go.
+Keep secret places a secret by skipping a geotag or two on Instagram.

 The competition to become the next European Capital of Culture is always fierce.
-Therefore the two cities who get it every year have great reasons to celebrate and that’s why I always include both of them on these lists.
+Therefore the two cities that get it every year have great reasons to celebrate, and that’s why I always include both of them on these lists.
 In 2019, Matera in Italy is one of them.

-Attracting a varied range of tourists and cultural enthusiasts is always a challenge, especially when tourism boards can’t afford to label a place as “too specific” as a destination.
+Attracting a diverse range of tourists and cultural enthusiasts is always challenging, especially when tourism boards can’t afford to label a place as “too specific” as a destination.
 But according to the official website of Matera as a European Capital of Culture, they seem to have everything under control.
-Expect a busy calendar full of upcoming cultural events in Matera and plan your trip around those that catch your attention.
+Expect a busy calendar full of upcoming cultural events in Matera, and plan your trip around those that catch your attention.

 Plovdiv, in Bulgaria, is the second 2019 European Capital of Culture and the first Bulgarian city to be chosen.
 I am both impressed and excited about the organization’s vision, mission, and values.
-They see the title as not just another distinction but as “an instrument to place culture and arts as a local and national priority,” and they see culture as an “effective tool for environmental improvement and human relationships development.”
+They see the title as not just another distinction but as “an instrument to place culture and arts as a local and national priority.”
+They see culture as an “effective tool for environmental improvement and human relationships development.”